moby/moby/docs/sources/use/basics.rst

 First steps with Docker
 =======================

-Check your docker install
+Check your Docker install
 -------------------------

 This guide assumes you have a working installation of Docker.
-To check your docker install, run the following command:
+To check your Docker install, run the following command:

 .. code-block:: bash